neo-project/docs/docs/en-us/exchange/transaction.md

     ```

     > [!Note]
     >
-    > In NEO, hexadecimal strings are processed in big-endian order if they are preceded by 0x, or little-endian order if they are not.
+    > In Neo, hexadecimal strings are processed in big-endian order if they are preceded by 0x, or little-endian order if they are not.
   - The third object in the array is the account address where the asset is transferred to.
 Its type "bytearray" and the value "yX4yS6wVpOpYn0I+SymnIQuPrQk=“ can be decoded to "NeHNBbeLNtiCEeaFQ6tLLpXkr5Xw6esKnV" with base64.
 If the address is an exchange account address, it is a deposit transaction.

     ```json